MEET OUR DIRECTORSNew Day is so excited to have such a talented staff of directors.

-This is Ashley Chasteen's 6th year working summer camps at New Day.
-Ash is from Collierville, TN.
+Ashley has been a regular director at New Day since 2009 and is currently pursuing her doctorate in physical therapy this at Arkansas State University!
 She has been making movies for over 10 years and is the owner of Haulin' Ash Productions.
 She is a producer, director, and editor for ASU-TV in Jonesboro and recently produced the number one show there.
 Ash loves anything to do with movies, water skiing, and soccer!
-She is currently pursuing her doctorate in physical therapy this at Arkansas State University!

 Lorraine Cotten has been teaching and directing or acting in theatre for most of her life.
 The last twelve years have been spent teaching college, high school, and elementary levels in Memphis and the surrounding areas.
 She won an Ostrander Award for Direction of The Boys Next Door at the U of M and was nominated recently for supporting actress in Dividing the Estate at Circuit Playhouse.
 Before moving to Memphis to complete an MFA in directing, she was a professional actor for many years and was blessed to work in theatres regionally, in New York and in film and television.
 Her favorite part of theatre is working with students and watching them blossom in all the ways that theatre helps them grow.